TrueFiEng/Waffle/.changeset/silver-masks-compete.md

 "@ethereum-waffle/chai": patch
 ---

-Remove AssertionError for emit withArgs(nestedStruct)
+Support structs in events for withArgs matcher